 More recently, though, people are using hallucinogens for more recreational and social purposes, including to help them deal with stress, have fun, or enable them to enter what they perceive to be a more enlightened sense of thinking or being.

-Furthermore, hallucinogens are now being investigated as therapeutic agents that could assist in the treatment of diseases associated with perceptual distortions, such as obsessive-compulsive disorder, bipolar disorder, dementia, and schizophrenia.
+Furthermore, hallucinogens are now being investigated as therapeutic agents that could assist in the treatment of some mental health conditions, such as obsessive-compulsive disorder, anxiety, depression, and PTSD.